daikimat/depermaid/README.md

 ### Direction

 You have the option to define the orientation of the generated Mermaid diagram by utilizing the --direction parameter.
-The available orientations are TD, TB(same as TD), BT, RL, or LR.
+The available orientations are TD, TB(same as TD), BT, RL, LR.
 By default, it's set to TD (Top-Down)."

 ```bash
 $ swift package plugin depermaid --direction LR --test --executable --product